devrahmanbd/auto-webserver/README.md

 If you want to say thank you and/or support active development of Auto WebServer:

-- Add a GitHub Star to the project!
+Add a GitHub Star to the project!
-- Tweet about the project on your Twitter!
+Tweet about the project on your Twitter!
-  - Tag [Dev Rahman](https://twitter.com/devrahmanbd) and/or `#autowebserver`
+Tag [Dev Rahman](https://twitter.com/devrahmanbd) and/or `#autowebserver`

 Thanks so much for your interest in growing the reach of Auto WebServer!

 # ⚠️ License

 Auto WebServer is free and open-source software licensed under the [Your License Name] License.
-All designs were created by [Dev Rahman](https://github.com/devrahmanbd) and distributed under GPL license (CC BY-SA 4.0 International).
+All designs were created by [Dev Rahman](https://github.com/devrahmanbd) and distributed under GPL license.

 <br />